slipstream/SlipStreamUI/feedback-ui-cal.md

 > Meb: the icons are rough placeholders, as I ran out of steam and ideas.
 I also didn't want to stall the work for this.
 And yes we need to pick a consistent theme for icons, which includes more than the banner*

+> Cal: I've selected a set of icons from the Font Awesome collection.
+  A list of the icons and their meanings are in the icon-list.html file.
+Generally the mapping between the icons and functions are good, although there are a few that are a stretch.
+There are plenty of others in the collection if someone else wants to try an alternate mapping.

 ### Breadcrumbs